Hakka people: Political and military leadership

 Hakkas continued to play leading roles during the Xinhai Revolution that overthrew the Qing dynasty and the republican years of China.
-When Sun Yat-sen was small, together with other children in his village, he used to listen to an old Taiping soldier telling them stories about the heroics of the Taipings.
+When Sun Yat-sen was a child, he used to listen to an old Taiping soldier telling them stories about the heroics of the Taipings.
 This influenced Sun and he proclaimed that he shall be the second Hong Xiuquan.
 Sun was to become the Father of modern China and many of his contemporaries were his fellow Hakkas.

 Zheng Shiliang, a medical student and classmate of Sun, led the Huizhou Uprising (惠州起義) in 1900.
 Huizhou is an area in Guangdong province where most of the population are Hakkas.
 Deng Zhiyu led the Huizhou Qinühu Uprising (惠州七女湖起義) in 1907.
 All of the Four Martyrs of Honghuagang (紅花崗四烈士) are Hakkas – one of which was Wen Shengcai who assassinated the Manchu general, Fu Qi, in 1911.

 Brothers Hsieh Yi-qiao and Hsieh Liang-mu raised the 100,000 Chinese Yuan needed for the Huanghuagang Uprising from the overseas Chinese community in Nanyang (Southeast Asia) in 1911.
 At least 27 of the 85 (initially 72 because only 72 bodies could be identified) martyrs of Huanghuagang are Hakkas.
 Yao Yuping led the Guangdong Northern Expeditionary Force (廣東北伐軍) to successive victories against the Qing Army which were vital in the successful defence of the Provisional Government in Nanjing and Puyi's early abdication.

 Liao Zhongkai and Deng Keng were Sun Yat-sen's main advisors on financial and military matters respectively.
 A big majority of the soldiers in the Guangdong Army (粵軍) were Hakkas.
 Other Hakkas for example, Eugene Chen, was an outstanding foreign minister in the 1920s.
-Some of the best of Nationalist China generals: Chen Mingshu, Chen Jitang, Xue Yue and Zhang Fakui amongst many others are Hakka as well.
+Some of the best of Nationalist China generals: Chen Mingshu, Chen Jitang, Xue Yue, Zhang Fakui, and Luo Zhuoying amongst many others are Hakka as well.

 The Hakka occupied communist Bases reached a peak of more than 30,000 square kilometres and a population that numbered more than three million, covering mostly Hakka areas of two provinces: Jiangxi and Fujian.
 The Hakka city of Ruijin was the capital of the republic.